xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 error	😖 Error finding commit hash: uncommitted changes present
 ```

-Remember that KubeFox works from the repository outward.
-We discussed the fact
-that it inspects the repository, detects changes, and publishes only those
-changes that it finds.
-It also ensures that when we try to publish to a
+KubeFox ensures that when we try to publish to a VE that has a Stable
-VE that has a Stable release policy, that we're publishing what we
-intend to publish.
+release policy, that we're publishing what we intend to publish.
+The deployment
+must be versioned and built from a tag in the repository (KubeFox helps with
+that as you can see above).

+Concerning the uncommitted changes message - remember that KubeFox works from
+the repository outward.
+We discussed the fact that KubeFox inspects the
+repository, detects changes, and publishes only those changes that it finds.
+If
+uncommitted changes are present, KubeFox will halt the publish operation until
+that situation is resolved in the repository.

-Remember that we made a change earlier to uncomment subPath in dev.yaml.
-We
+Remember that we made a change earlier to uncomment subPath in dev.yaml?
+That's
-need to deal with that before we can publish.
-In our case, let's simply commit
-the changes and republish:
+the pending change with which we need to deal before we can publish.
+In our case, let's simply commit the changes and republish:

 ```{ .shell .copy }
 git add . && \